MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/sending-push-notifications/index.md

 * With the REST APIs, all forms of notifications can be sent: tag, broadcast and authenticated.

 ### MobileFirst Operations Console
-Notifications can be sent to a single Device ID, only iOS devices or only Android devices, or to devices subscribed to tags.
+Notifications can be sent to a single Device ID, a single User ID, only iOS devices or only Android devices, or to devices subscribed to tags.

 #### Tag notifications
 Tag notifications are notification messages that are targeted to all the devices that are subscribed to a particular tag.
 Tags represent topics of interest to the user and provide the ability to receive notifications according to the chosen interest.